quambene/taxel/README.md

 # Taxel

-Taxel provides a command line interface (CLI) for sending the eBilanz to the tax authorities.
+Taxel provides a command line interface (CLI) and Rust bindings for the ELSTER Rich Client (ERiC).

+Supported features:

+- [x] eBilanz

+---

 - [What is ELSTER?](#what-is-elster)
 - [What is ERiC?](#what-is-eric)